This imitation crab dip is a whip-it-up-in-no-time, perfect appetizer that will get scarfed up quickly!

 - Hot Pepper Sauce – I like to use Franks RedHot Original Hot Sauce (Amazon)

-- Old Bay Seasoning – And you cannot make a good Maryland seafood recipe without some Old Bay Seasoning (Amazon)!
+- Old Bay Seasoning – And you cannot make a good Maryland seafood recipe without this secret (or not-so-secret anymore) ingredient: Old Bay Seasoning (Amazon)!

 How To Make Imitation Crab Dip